 - Season: Turkeys, like all animals, will select food sources that are most abundant and easiest to reach.
 When different foods are abundant in different seasons, turkeys will adjust their diets accordingly.
 In spring, they eat more fresh buds, grasses and similar plant material, while insects and berries are more popular fare in summer.
 In autumn and winter, nuts, fruits and grains make up the bulk of a wild turkey's diet.

 - Geography: A bird's location greatly influences the foods it can find.
 Wild turkeys that are found in more forested ranges will have a higher percentage of nuts and buds in their diet.
 Turkeys that are in more open, desert regions may rely on more reptiles, seeds and cacti for their nutrition.
-In agricultural regions, turkeys can often find much more grain to eat, and may even be considered a nuisance in farmers' fields.
+In agricultural regions, wild turkeys can often find much more grain to eat, and may even be considered a nuisance or pest in farmers' fields.

 - Age: Young wild turkeys are precocial and can forage for themselves very quickly, and the hen will lead her brood to the best available food sources.
 For the first month of the birds' lives, they eat a much higher percentage of insects, mollusks, reptiles or other meat to get the protein essential for healthy growth.
 As they age they will try a wider variety of foods and will transition to a more varied diet depending on what is available.
 Adult wild turkeys eat mostly plant matter but still take advantage of any easily available food.